 Step 3 Surface Creation

 The next step is to create surfaces.
-Surfaces can be seen as the canvas – you are actively telling the Lightform device where to paint with light.
+Surfaces can be seen as the canvas – you are actively telling the Lightform device what surfaces in the environment to paint with light.

 1. Making interesting selections

-Often times, highlighting a key area of an object is much more interesting than illuminating the whole thing.
+Often, highlighting a key area of an object is much more exciting than illuminating the whole thing.
 Find the most interesting details and give them their moment.

 After surfaces are created, you can hit the stream button to visualize your masks in the scene.
-The Lightform device will show the selected surface as white.
-This will help you clearly spot overspills or areas that you've missed during selection.
+The Lightform device will show the selected surface as a white outline which helps you clearly spot overspills or areas that you've missed during selection.